 Meeting Facilitation & Presentation

 Theater is a terrific training for creative meeting facilitation.
 Combining exercises and games to get groups up and moving, thinking visually about representing relationships and issues, and working together to brainstorm solutions is all part of the rehearsal room process.
-I have facilitated meetings and retreats for Springboard for the Arts and the Young Nonprofit Professionals Network - Twin Cities chapter, as well as presented on Strategic Thinking at the Minnesota Theater Alliance Who's in Charge?
-Conference in May 2013.
-I particularly enjoy facilitating and moderating public conversations, and have moderated panels at the Tarnish & Gold Gallery, for the Generation Now Leadership Visits, Charities Review Council, Minnesota Council on Nonprofits, Springboard for the Arts and at the Giant Steps conference.
+I have facilitated meetings and retreats for Springboard for the Arts and the Young Nonprofit Professionals Network - Twin Cities chapter, and I particularly enjoy facilitating and moderating public conversations.
+I have presented on topics related to arts, community, strategy, and development for Americans for the Arts, Giant Steps, Generation Now Leadership Visit, and more.

 The Cake Shop